Donegal Carpets: History

 The Mortons sold the company to a consortium called Donegal Carpets Ltd. in 1957.
-There were four manufacturing houses at one time in County Donegal but three of the four facilities closed during The Great Depression and in 1987 the last facility closed.
-Local Donegal people petitioned the government to help re-open them in 1997 and in 1999 they were making carpets again for places such as Áras an Uachtaráin, Dublin Castle and the University of Notre Dame.
+There were four manufacturing houses at one time in County Donegal but three of the four facilities closed during the Great Depression and in 1987 the last facility closed.
+Local people petitioned the government to help re-open them in 1997 and in 1999 they were making carpets again for places such as Áras an Uachtaráin, Dublin Castle and the University of Notre Dame.